ElucidataInc/polly-docs/docs/Apps/Introduction.md

 ![Download the processed data as a .csv file](../img/AppIntroduction/DownloadLLCMS.png) <center>**Figure 12.** Download the processed data as a .csv file</center>

-As with upload, data can be downloaded to local storage for Angular and Shiny apps as well as Polly workspace Files for Shiny apps.
+As with upload, data can be downloaded to local storage for Angular and Shiny apps as well as Polly workspace for Shiny apps.

 ##Reports